noahgrant/resourcerer/README.md

 ```

 You see that `useResources` takes an executor function that returns an object.
 The executor function
-takes two arguments: the current props, and an object of `ResourceKeys`.
+takes two arguments: an object of `ResourceKeys` and the current props.
 Where does `ResourceKeys` come
 from?
 From the ModelMap in the config file we added to earlier!

 ```js